-If the Breslow thickness (see below) of the melanoma is over 1 mm or sometimes for people with melanoma between 0.8 mm to 1 mm, you may be offered a sentinel lymph node biopsy.
+If the Breslow thickness of the melanoma is over 1 mm or sometimes for people with melanoma between 0.8 mm to 1 mm, you may be offered a sentinel lymph node biopsy.

-This biopsy finds and removes the first lymph node/s that the melanoma would be likely to spread to (the sentinel node/s).
+This biopsy finds and removes the first lymph node that the melanoma would be likely to spread to (the sentinel node).
+Sometimes more than one sentinel node is found and removed.
+The removed lymph nodes are then checked for melanoma cells under a microscope.
 It is usually done at the same time as the wide local excision.

-The breakdown or loss of the outer layer of skin over the tumour is a sign of rapid tumour growth.
+The breakdown or loss of the outer layer of skin over the tumour is known as ulceration.
+It is a sign of rapid tumour growth.